post featured image

 5. Press back up to plank and return to the starting position.

-5. Lateral Lunge + Reverse Lunge
+Lateral Lunge And Reverse Lunge

 Targets: Legs, glutes, quads, outer glutes, inner thighs and core.

-lateral lunge and reverse lunge | low impact workout
+two women performing a lateral lunge and reverse lunge in a low impact workout

-How to do a Lateral Lunge and Reverse Lunge:
+How To Do A Lateral Lunge and Reverse Lunge

-1. Start standing, feet hip width apart, slightly bent knees.
+1. Start standing, feet hip-width apart, slightly bent knees.
 Holding one dumbbell in each hand at your sides.

 2. Step your right leg out to the side as you push your hips back, bending your right knee while leaving your left leg straight.
 Think of performing a single leg squat with your right leg while your left leg remains straight.
-Dumbbells frame right foot with knees and toes pointing forward.
+Dumbbells frame the right foot with knees and toes pointing forward.

 3. Then, drive off your right foot to reverse the movement, pushing back to center.

-4. Once standing, step your left leg back into a reverse lunge, dropping your left knee down towards the ground as you lower your hips until both knees reach a 90 degree angle, front thigh parallel to the floor.
+4. Once standing, step your left leg back into a reverse lunge, dropping your left knee down towards the ground as you lower your hips until both knees reach a 90-degree angle, front thigh parallel to the floor.

-2. Note, the closer your knees are to your chest the easier this dead bug exercise will be.
+2. Option to hold one dumbbell in the left hand, right arm extended directly overhead and legs bent to 90 degrees (knees above hips).
+Note, the closer your knees are to your chest, the easier this dead bug exercise will be.
 The farther your knees are from your chest, the harder this ab exercise will be.

-7. Single Arm Tricep Kickback
+Single Arm Tricep Kickback

-single arm tricep kickback | postnatal exercise
+two women performing a single arm tricep kickback as a postnatal exercise

-How to do a Single Arm Tricep Kickback:
+How To Do A Single Arm Tricep Kickback

 2. Hold one dumbbell in your right hand at your side (palm facing your body) with your right arm bent at a 90-degree angle.
 Think shoulders down and back away from your ears.